One of the quickest ways to stunt the growth of your business is to do everything yourself.

 4. You have time to train the VA

 Too many people get turned off by outsourcing because they hire a virtual assistant who does the project completely wrong.

-While this may sometimes be due to the caliber of the contractor, more often than not it is due to poor training and a lack of detail on the part of the entrepreneur.
+While this may sometimes be due to the caliber of the contractor, more often than not it is due to poor training, management and a lack of detail on the part of the entrepreneur.

 Unless you have time to speak with your VA, create supporting documents and videos, and walk through drafts, don’t waste your time.
 As with any new employee, it takes time to learn how to do something the “right” way.
-Considering using an SOP/Checklist software like sweetprocess.com, cleverchecklist.com, manifest.ly, or process.st to ensure that you are able to provide your VA with everything he needs to get started.
+Considering using a SOP or Checklist software to help systemize your processes prior or during training.

 If hiring a virtual assistant still sounds like the right decision after reviewing the four steps above, it’s time to begin the hunt!